Ravenloft: Realm of Terror: Reception

+Stewart Wieck reviewed the product in a 1990 issue of White Wolf.
+He rated the game overall at a 4 out of 5 points, just missing a perfect score—primarily due to an excessive number of domains.
+He stated a positive as the "advice that the authors give on running a true gothic horror campaign or adventure".

 In 1991, it won the Origins Award for Best Graphic Presentation of a Roleplaying Game, Adventure, or Supplement of 1990.

 Lawrence Schick, in his 1991 book Heroic Worlds, describes the set's fold-up castles as "scary".

 In 2013, Alex Lucard, for Diehard GameFAN, wrote that he felt Ravenloft: Realm of Terror was "far more accessible than Domains of Dread, which was the hardcover re-launch of the campaign setting post the Grand Conjunction.
 Domains of Dread requires you to know what happened in the Dark Domain before the Grand Conjunction [...].
 Realm of Terror is simply easier for gamers of all levels to appreciate, more accessible by far and, well, it features better art in my opinion. [...]
 Realm of Terror gave you everything you needed to delve into the Ravenloft campaign setting.
-You had a 144 page softcover book which gave you in-depth information about the Dark Domain, all of its locations and various Darklords, and it was simply a wonderfully fresh take on 2e D&D. [...]
+You had a 144-page softcover book which gave you in-depth information about the Dark Domain, all of its locations and various Darklords, and it was simply a wonderfully fresh take on 2e D&D. [...]
 Words cannot express how much I would love to see this thing be made electronically".